Aliases for PPP2R2A Gene

 GeneCards Summary for PPP2R2A Gene

-PPP2R2A (Protein Phosphatase 2, Regulatory Subunit B, Alpha) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and TGF-Beta Pathway.
+PPP2R2A (Protein Phosphatase 2 Regulatory Subunit B, Alpha) is a Protein Coding gene.
+Among its related pathways are CTLA4 Signaling and p70S6K Signaling.
 GO annotations related to this gene include protein serine/threonine phosphatase activity and protein phosphatase type 2A regulator activity.
 An important paralog of this gene is PPP2R2C.

 UniProtKB/Swiss-Prot for PPP2R2A Gene

 The B regulatory subunit might modulate substrate selectivity and catalytic activity, and also might direct the localization of the catalytic enzyme to a particular subcellular compartment.